 First to that “look.”
 The system consists of two speakers, a subwoofer and a control knob for volume.
+Speaking of subwoofers, read about the best subwoofers and learn what to look for.
 Your choice of whether they’re all silver, black or white.
 Besides being physically wired together, they all have a “pyramid” like shape — even the control knob — that can be designated as kind of “euro” for those who keep track of such things.
 I do know that sleek vertical lines always conveys more power than horizontal.

 As to inputs and controls, you have to move around the components to get to them all: the speakers don’t have any so you can forget about them.
 But I should mention that the 2-3/4-inch midrange and 19mm PV dome tweeter in each speaker is magnetically shielded (as is the sub).

 Now the subwoofer, which can go on the floor easy enough, is much bulkier than the speakers, thanks to its downward firing 5-inch woofer.
 Makes for a poor-mans foot massage if you rub up against it when at high volumes.
 But if you use it on the floor, don’t count on the auxiliary input that’s been mounted there — last thing you want is to stick your Zune on the floor next to it and end up stepping on it (or is that something you want to do?).
 Assuming your back can handle it, the bass can be adjusted at any time with the knurled knob connected to the sub.
 The subwoofer gets its power from the AC socket and distributes it to the other components.

 The control knob has an auxiliary input also — you’ll probably end up using this for the most part.
 A headphone mini-jack output is also here for private listening.
 By the way, you get a nice glow around the knob and on top of the subwoofer when the power is working.
 Surprisingly it isn’t distracting — more on this in a bit.